Introduction

 What are the key characteristics of the style of leadership of these leaders?

-Read the extract from The Prince
+Read the extract in MB files from The Prince

 Using the Cornell note-taking method, read and take notes on this text.